crowdfavorite-mirrors/wp-w3-total-cache/readme.txt

 Search engines like Google, measure and factor in the speed of web sites in their ranking algorithm.
 When they recommend a site they want to make sure users find what they're looking for quickly.
 So in effect you and Google should have the same objective.

+Many of the other consequences of poor performance were discovered more than a decade ago:

+* Lower perceived credibility (Fogg et al. 2001)
+* Lower perceived quality (Bouch, Kuchinsky, and Bhatti 2000)
+* Increased user frustration (Ceaparu et al. 2004)
+* Increased blood pressure (Scheirer et al. 2002)
+* Reduced flow rates (Novak, Hoffman, and Yung 200)
+* Reduced conversion rates (Akamai 2007)
+* Increased exit rates (Nielsen 2000)
+* Are perceived as less interesting (Ramsay, Barbesi, and Preece 1998)
+* Are perceived as less attractive (Skadberg and Kimmel 2004)

+There are a number of [resources](http://www.websiteoptimization.com/speed/tweak/psychology-web-performance/) that have been documenting the role of performance in success on the web, W3 Total Cache exists to give you a framework to tune your application or site without having to do years of research.

 = Why is W3 Total Cache better than other cache plugins? =

-**It's a complete framework.** Many of the popular cache plugins available do a great job at achieving some performance aims.
+**It's a complete framework.** Most cache plugins available do a great job at achieving a couple of performance aims.
 Our plugin remedies numerous performance reducing aspects of any web site going far beyond merely reducing CPU usage (load) and bandwidth consumption for HTML pages alone.
 Equally important, the plugin requires no theme modifications, modifications to your .htaccess (mod_rewrite rules) or programming compromises to get started.
 Most importantly, it's the only plugin designed to optimize all practical hosting environments small or large.
 The options are many and setup is easy.

 = I've never heard of any of this stuff; my site is fine, no one complains about the speed.
 Why should I install this? =